 Losing sexual arousal

-I've always been comfortable with my body and with sex...
+I've always been comfortable with my body and with sex.
 I wouldn't call myself promiscuous but I have had casual sex and I have always had a healthy sex drive.
-A couple years ago I started dating a guy who is a virgin for religious reasons and we moved very slowly physically - that didn't bother me too much then (I just learned to bite my lip and eat lots of chocolate) but now that we're engaged and he seems more comfortable getting close (we still haven't had sex yet, we're waiting till we get married).
-I'm getting less excited in the bedroom.
+A couple of years ago I started dating a guy who is a virgin for religious reasons and we moved very slowly physically - that didn't bother me too much then (I just learned to bite my lip and eat lots of chocolate) but now that we're engaged and he seems more comfortable getting close (we still haven't had sex yet, we're waiting until we get married), I'm getting less excited in the bedroom.

 The largest sex organ in the body is the brain.
 What you tell yourself about sex, your fears, anxieties, depression, etc. can all impact how you perform sexually and how much satisfaction you receive from it.
 If you have performance anxiety about sex, you know, where should I put my hand, how should I place my body, what position, etc. it takes away the spontaneity of sexual relations.
 It is easier to say than to do but relax.